metarank/metarank/doc/02_tech_overview.md

 * Too many heavy writes will overload the storage.
 * Once-in-hour eventually-consistent snapshot is enough for the online ranking.

-There are foru main types of feedback events:
+There are four main types of feedback events:
 1. *Item metadata* event: a descriptor of the item itself you're ranking with all the fields relevant for the ranking.
 For example, you should emit this type of event when the item changes.
 2. *User metadata* event: when external parameters about the current visitor change.
 For example, user switched the